Points of Pride

 - a graduate salary potential among the top tier nationally, according to Payscale.com and Forbes magazine.

 - a first place ranking among national universities by U.S.News & World Report for "efficiently spend(ing) their limited resources in order to produce the highest possible educational quality."

-- a median time to achieve a degree of 3.7 years, contributing to lower overall costs for students.
+- most students graduate in 4 years, contributing to lower overall costs for students.

 - Miami offers merit scholarship packages for top students, recognizing academic ambition and accomplishment.
-Sixty-four percent of the Fall 2014 first-year students received a scholarship or grant from Miami University.
+64% of the Fall 2015 first-year students received a scholarship or grant from Miami University.

-- In addition to several associate degree programs at Miami's campuses in Middletown and Hamilton, 7 bachelor's programs are available exclusively at our regional campuses: criminal justice, nursing, engineering technology, integrative studies, health information technology. forensic science and investigations, and regional and civic development.
+- In addition to 10 associate degree programs at Miami's campuses in Middletown and Hamilton, 6 bachelor's programs are available at our regional campuses: applied science, commerce, criminal justice, integrative studies, information technology, and nursing.
 These campuses have among the lowest regional campus tuitions in the state.

-- In BusinessWeek magazine's 2014 ranking of undergraduate business programs, Miami’s Farmer School of Business ranks 23rd overall and 8th among public universities nationwide.
+- In BusinessWeek magazine's latest ranking of undergraduate business programs, Miami’s Farmer School of Business ranks 8th among public universities nationwide.